milankazarka/vnplayer/README.md

 </scene>
 ```

-Here is a more complicated scene at the end of which we have some choices.
+Here is a more complicated scene at the end of which we have some choices (<choices default="NO">).
 You can only define choices at the end of a <scene> and each choice jumps to a specific <scope>.
-In this example we also define <overlays> for every page with relative positioning of the overlay defined by (posx="0.25" posy="0.1" width="0.5" height="0.90").
+In this example, we also define <overlays> for every page with relative positioning of the overlay defined by (posx="0.25" posy="0.1" width="0.5" height="0.90").

 ```xml
 <scene id="sce_meet01_after_Father_interject02_withHumans01">